Gholam-Hossein Mohseni-Eje'i: Early years

-Mohseni-Eje'i served as Head of the Iranian Ministry of Intelligence's Select Committee from 1984 to 1985.
-He was then Representative of the Iranian Head of Judiciary to the Ministry of Intelligence (1986–88).
-From 1989 to 1990, he served as Head of the Prosecutor's Office for economic affairs.
-Next, he held the post of Representative of the Head of Judiciary to the Ministry of Intelligence, from 1991 to 1994.
-His next post was Prosecutor of the Special Clerical Court, which he held from 1995 to 1997.
-He was appointed Iranian Minister of Intelligence on 24 August 2005 after securing 217 votes in his favor at the Majlis of Iran.
+From 1984 to 1985, Mohseni-Eje'i served as head of the Iranian Ministry of Intelligence's Select Committee.
+From 1986 to 1988, he was the Representative of the Iranian Head of Judiciary to the Ministry of Intelligence.
+From 1989 to 1990, he served as head of the Prosecutor's Office for economic affairs.
+From 1991 to 1994, he held the post of Representative of the Head of Judiciary to the Ministry of Intelligence.